Cardiovascular Event Rates and Mortality According to Achieved Systolic and Diastolic Blood Pressure in Patients

 - Gretler DD, Fumo MT, Nelson KS, Murphy MB.
 Ethnic differences in circadian hemodynamic profile.
 Am J Hypertens 1994;7:7-14.

 - Brummett BH, Babyak MB, Siegler IC, et al. Systolic blood pressure and adiposity: examination by race and gender in a nationally representative sample of young adults.
 Am J Hypertens 2012;25:140-4.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension

 Keywords: Acute Coronary Syndrome, Antihypertensive Agents, Blood Pressure, Blood Pressure Determination, Cardiovascular Diseases, Confounding Factors (Epidemiology), Coronary Artery Bypass, Coronary Artery Disease, Coronary Stenosis, Diabetes Mellitus, Heart Failure, Hypertension, Myocardial Infarction, Myocardium, Ramipril, Risk Factors, Stroke, Troponin, Troponin T, Vascular Calcification, Vascular Stiffness, Verapamil, Primary Prevention, Secondary Prevention